G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via monoid actions

 \begin{rk} The theorem in particular tells us that the forgetful functor identifies $\cat{$\bm{E\mathcal M}$-SSet}^\infty$ with the full subcategory of $\cat{$\bm{\mathcal M}$-SSet}^\infty$ spanned by the semistable objects.
 In view of Proposition~\ref{prop:localization-subcategory}, the latter is canonically identified with the quasi-localization of semistable $\mathcal M$-simplicial sets at the universal weak equivalences, so we do not have to be careful to distinguish them.
 Put differently: semistable $\mathcal M$-simplicial sets with respect to the universal weak equivalences are a model of unstable global homotopy theory. \end{rk}

-Our proof of the theorem will proceed indirectly via the alternative models provided by the Elmendorf Theorem for monoids (Corollary~\ref{cor:elmendorf}): namely, we will exhibit the \emph{global orbit category} $\textbf{O}_{E\mathcal M}$ {global orbit category|seealso{$G$-global orbit category}} as an explicit simplicial localization of $\textbf{O}_{\mathcal M}$ in the sense of Definition~\ref{defi:simplicial-localization}, and then deduce the theorem from the universal property of simplicial localizations (or more precisely its model categorical manifestation Theorem~\ref{thm:simpl-localization-model-cat}).
+While we usually employ model categorical techniques to prove results about quasi-categories in this monograph, our proof of the above theorem proceeds the other way round: namely, we will exhibit the \emph{global orbit category} $\textbf{O}_{E\mathcal M}$ {global orbit category|seealso{$G$-global orbit category}} as an explicit simplicial localization of $\textbf{O}_{\mathcal M}$ in the sense of Definition~\ref{defi:simplicial-localization}, and then deduce the theorem from the universal property of simplicial localizations (or more precisely its model categorical manifestation Theorem~\ref{thm:simpl-localization-model-cat}) together with Elemendorf's Theorem (Corollary~\ref{cor:elmendorf}).

 To do so, let us begin by understanding these categories a bit better:

 \begin{lemma} Let $H,K\subset\mathcal M$, and let $u_0,\dots,u_n\in\mathcal M$ such that $[u_0,\dots,u_n]$ is $H$-fixed in $(E\mathcal M/K)_n$.
 Then there exists for any $h\in H$ a unique $\sigma(h)\in K$ such that $hu_i=u_i\sigma(h)$ for all $i$.
 Moreover, $\sigma\colon H\to K$ is a homomorphism.